munificent/craftinginterpreters/book/hash-tables.md

 values.

 This gets a string into the table assuming that it's unique, but we need to actually check for duplication before we get here.
-We do that in the higher level functions that call `allocateString()`.
-First:
+We do that in two the higher-level functions that call `allocateString()`.
+Here's one:

 ^code copy-string-intern (1 before, 2 after)